peerlibrary/meteor-computed-field/README.md

 new ComputedField(reactiveFunction, function (a, b) {return a === b});
 ```

+And a third (or second, if equality function is omitted) boolean argument to disable automatic
+stopping of the computed field, which happens by default when nothing registers a dependency
+on the computed field.

 Adding this package to your [Meteor](http://www.meteor.com/) application adds the `ComputedField` constructor into
 the global scope.